-At this point, a lot of sports business news follows along the lines of "How can I engage the audience when all there is to see is my logo on the car?"
+We see a lot of sports business news like this: "How can I engage the audience when all there is to see is my logo on the car?"
 It is an understandable question when you don't consider the rich activation opportunities that you gain access to with sport business partnerships.

 More than any other difference between these two categories is the innovative activation opportunities you can leverage when you invest in sponsorship.
-An active shift in mindset happens when you consider the various ways you can activate a sponsorship.
+An active shift in mindset happens when you consider how you can activate a sponsorship.
 We put together three ways where you can start with a targeted budget and focus on maximum ROI to get your creativity flowing.

-Give this a try: imagine a sponsorship with no logos involved and no branding shown on a uniform.
+Give this a try: imagine a sponsorship with no logos and no branding on a uniform.
 It is a weird thing to think about, but an important exercise.
-In some cases, this exercise is forced upon us with cancelled or postponed events.
+Sometimes, this exercise is forced upon us with canceled or postponed events.
 Where do you see value?
 How do you see the platform now?

 We believe some of the best work happens well behind the scenes of logos and branding by connecting the excitement of sports to business objectives.
-That's why we believe sponsorship can be an integral part of your marketing strategy, and it doesn't require your entire marketing budget.
-You can treat it as a strategic supplement to your existing promotions, including the work you are doing in digital and broadcast.
+That's why we believe sponsorship can be an integral part of your marketing strategy and doesn't require your entire marketing budget.
+You can treat it as a strategic supplement to your existing promotions, including your digital and broadcast work.

-All that said, we aren't in favor of actively removing logos and branding from sports.
+That said, we don't favor actively removing logos and branding from sports.
 In fact, seeing all of the different brands coming together on one platform is a thrill.
 We are, however, in favor of putting all of the ways you can activate your sponsorship ahead of just "brand awareness" initiatives.